lucasmreis/blogSource/src/posts/centralized-state-design-patterns.md

 --- TOP COMPONENT HAS TO HAVE EVERY DATA / CALLBACKS FOR CHILD COMPONENTS ---
 --- IF RENDE IS NOT TRIGGERED, VIEW CAN BE OUT OF SYNC WITH APP STATE ---

+## Conclusions

+First question is: which one is better?
+From my personal experience, the *Update Listeners* pattern really saved our lives once :) We had a big Angular application, with state distributed all over the code, and every new feature added a lot of complexity to it.
+Now it's much simpler and easier to both add new features and debug the code.

+On the other hand, we're thinking of rewriting/refactoring four other applications.
+React is being considered as the view framework, and we want components to be as shareable as it gets.
+So, all the components receive data and callbacks as props, and make no assumptions on how the application is handling state.
+For this situation, the *Manual Render* seems like a better approach.

+It's the usual but true conclusion: both design patterns have strengths and weaknesses, and each will work well depending on the situation.

+## Last Thoughts

+This categorization is a work in progress.
+Has any of you seen centralized state being used in a different way?
+Or has any of you have any other "pros" and "cons" you would like to share?
+Any disagreement with the "pros" and "cons" listed here?
+I would love to hear from you! :)